ponylang/pony-language-server/README.md

-# pony-language-server
+# Pony Language Server

-Language server for Pony
+Language server for Pony.
+See https://github.com/Microsoft/language-server-protocol for more information on the language server standard.